Campfire Cooking Recipe Ideas

 Garlic Butter Shrimp Packets

-This shrimp was the appetizer – roasted in butter with whole cloves of garlic and a spritz of lemon juice.
+Our appetizer for the day was some zesty shrimp.
+Picture this: shrimp roasted to perfection in butter, bursting with whole cloves of garlic, and topped off with a spritz of lemon juice.
+Intrigued?
 Read the recipe here.

 Chicken & Veggies Foil Pouch